-Wi-Fi is one of the most precious commodities we use every single day.
-When it’s running smoothly, it feels like everything is right with the world.
+Wi-Fi is one of the most precious commodities we use daily.
+It feels like everything is right with the world when it’s running smoothly.
 But when there’s any disruption, it can feel like a day-ruining experience, especially if you work from home.
-Tap or click here for essential work from home tips.
+Tap or click here for essential work-from-home tips.

-It’s not always apparent why exactly you’re having issues with Wi-Fi.
-If you’re having internet problems, it could be due to several things.
+It’s not always apparent why you’re having issues with Wi-Fi.
+If you’re having internet problems, it could be several things.
 Your router or modem could be on the fritz, your ISP could be performing maintenance at the time, or everything from your phone to computer could be malfunctioning.

 It could even be someone stealing your internet that’s crowding your bandwidth.
 With that in mind, here are ways to troubleshoot Wi-Fi issues with handy apps.

 Apps that can help you troubleshoot Wi-Fi issues

 Wi-Fi analyzer apps are crucial troubleshooting tools that show how strong your signal is, how congested your network is and the available networks around you.
 This will allow you to pinpoint any potential issue to bolster your connection or get it up and running again.